 Historically, anti-Semitism was recognizable as something targeting Jewish people and/or the Jewish religion.
-Today, the issue is complexified by the question of Israel, and whether particular critiques of it are anti-Semitic or legitimate criticism that is being stifled by claims of anti-Semitism.
+Today, the issue is complexified by the question of Israel.
 Suggestions on how to assess a critique of the state have been offered but not universally accepted.